aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/dbconnection/_index.md

 | Parameter | Type | Description |
 | --- | --- | --- |
 | value | string | The value to set. |

+**Remarks**

+NOTE: This property is now obsolete.
+Instead, please use ExternalConnection.ConnectionString property.
+This method will be removed 12 months later since October 2024.
+Aspose apologizes for any inconvenience you may have experienced.

 ### getPowerQueryFormula() {#getPowerQueryFormula--}